 For best health, you actually need to eat a balanced diet and a variety of foods besides meat, like fruits, vegetables, whole grains, nuts, seeds, legumes, and of course plenty of water.

 But what if you did chomp down on an all-meat diet?
-Once you realize the consequences, you’ll probably give your menu a makeover to tap into the health benefits of a balanced diet.
+Is all-meat diet healthy?
+Once you realize the risks, you’ll probably give your menu a makeover to tap into the health benefits of a balanced diet.

 What’s the beef about an all-meat diet?
 Here’s a quick look at the impact of an all-meat diet: